yazi-rs/yazi-rs.github.io/docs/plugins/utils.md

 Only available on Unix-like systems.
 Returns the hostname of the current machine, which is a string if successful; otherwise, `nil`.

 ## fs

+The following functions can only be used within an async context.

 ### `write(url, data)`